fhirschmann/vohttp/README.md

     git clone http://github.com/fhirschmann/vohttp.git

-Afterwards, you have to pack all of the libraries files' into a single file.
+Afterwards, you have to pack all of the librarie's files into a single file.
 You can do so by executing:

     cd vohttp
     make

-You will now find a packed version of the library in the `out` directory.
-You can simply distribute and load this file now like so:
+You can now find a packed version of the library in the `out` directory.
+You can distribute this file with your plugin and load it like so:

     local vohttp = dofile("vohttp_packed.lua")